PAINTING LAKES, SEASCAPES AND BOATS IN OIL

 Or you can bring these supplies...(these are not absolute, just my way of getting to a good result)

-Oils - Utrecht (order from Dick Blick) Cad.
+Oils - Utrecht brand (or your favorite brand) Cad.
 Red Light, Aliz Crim., Phthalo Blue, Phthalo Green, Ultram.
 Blue, Ultram.
-Violet, Lemon Yellow, Yellow Green, Green Earth Hue, Sap Green, Prussian Green, Yellow Ochre, Ivory Black, large tube of “Permalba” White
+Violet, Lemon Yellow, Yellow Green, Green Earth Hue, Prussian Green, Yellow Ochre, “Permalba” White

 Douglas has a “suitcase of supplies” he brings along, it includes some recommended books, and some supplies in case a few students need a few items that are forgotten.

 © Copyright, 2009-2019, Douglas David Fine Art.
 All rights reserved.